Visa and deportation controversies in the second Trump administration: Badar Khan Suri

 Khan Suri, a Georgetown University researcher from India with a student visa, was detained by federal immigration authorities on March 17, 2025.
-The government revoked his visa, but did not charge him with a crime.
+The government revoked his visa but did not charge him with a crime.
 He has no criminal record.
-Khan Suri's lawyer argued in his petition to the court that Khan Suri was targeted because of his US citizen wife's Palestinian heritage and because the government suspects that the couple opposes US foreign policy.
+Khan Suri's lawyer argued in his petition to the court that Khan Suri was targeted because of his U.S. citizen wife's Palestinian heritage and because the government suspects that the couple opposes U.S. foreign policy.
 A 2018 article about the couple in the Hindustan Times said his wife's father served as a "senior political adviser to the Hamas leadership", and a government spokesperson, Tricia McLaughlin, later accused him of "actively spreading Hamas propaganda and promoting antisemitism" and having connections to a terrorist.
-Khan Suri, his attorney and his wife disputed this characterization, saying that he made social media posts "expressing support for the Palestinian people, criticizing the death toll in Gaza, affirming international law principles, and criticizing U.S. support for Israel's war in Gaza," but that he did not attend any protests, have contact with his father-in-law or express pro-Hamas or antisemitic sentiments.
+Khan Suri, his attorney, and his wife disputed this characterization, saying that he made social media posts "expressing support for the Palestinian people, criticizing the death toll in Gaza, affirming international law principles, and criticizing U.S. support for Israel's war in Gaza", but that he did not attend any protests, have contact with his father-in-law, or express pro-Hamas or antisemitic sentiments.

 Khan Suri was held in Texas, where an immigration court hearing was scheduled for May 6.
 The Georgetown chapter of Faculty and Staff for Justice in Palestine organized a rally calling for his release.
-In an open letter printed in the university's newspaper, The Hoya, a group of over 130 Jewish students, faculty, staff and alumni, condemned his arrest and detention, saying that "President Trump is weaponizing Jewish identity, faith and fears of antisemitism as a smokescreen for his authoritarian agenda".
+In an open letter printed in the university's newspaper, The Hoya, a group of over 130 Jewish students, faculty, staff and alumni, condemned his arrest and detention, writing, "President Trump is weaponizing Jewish identity, faith and fears of antisemitism as a smokescreen for his authoritarian agenda".
 Khan Suri petitioned a district court in Virginia to return him to that state, and on May 14, Judge Patricia Tolliver Giles ordered Khan Suri's release from ICE detention.
-Upon his release, Khan Suri decried the conditions of his detention, saying he was treated like a "subhuman" and treated as a high security prisoner.
-Khan Suri's habeas petition said that he was denied halal food, only given two hours of recreation time, and placed in a "TV room" without a bed or quiet conditions for sleeping.
-The government then filed a motion in the US Court of Appeals for the Fourth Circuit, asking it to stay Tolliver Giles' release order while the government appealed her ruling, but on July 1, the appeals court denied that motion.
+Upon his release, Khan Suri decried the conditions of his detention, saying he was treated like a "subhuman" and as a high-security prisoner.
+His habeas petition said he was denied halal food, given only two hours of recreation time, and placed in a "TV room" without a bed or quiet conditions for sleeping.
+The government then filed a motion in the US Court of Appeals for the Fourth Circuit, asking it to stay Tolliver Giles's release order while the government appealed her ruling, but on July 1, the appeals court denied that motion.